LAMP: Extracting Text from Gradients with Language Model Priors: Background

 \subsection{Federated Learning}

-The goal of federated learning is for $C$ different clients to jointly optimize a neural network $f$ with parameters $\theta$ on their private data.
-At iteration $k$, the network parameters $\theta^k$ are sent to all clients, where every client $c$ executes a single local gradient update $\nabla_{\theta^k}\mathcal{L}(\vx^*_c,y^*_c)$ on a sample $(\vx^*_c,y^*_c)$ from their dataset $(\mathcal{X}_c, \mathcal{Y}_c)$.
-The updates are sent back to the server and aggregated, where we assume the server uses the FedSGD \cite{fedsgd} update protocol:
+In federated learning, $C$ clients aim to jointly optimize a neural network $f$ with parameters $\bm{\theta}$ on their private data.
+At iteration $k$, the parameters $\bm{\theta}^k$ are sent to all clients, where each client $c$ executes a gradient update $\nabla_{\bm{\theta}^k}\mathcal{L}(\vx^*_c,y^*_c)$ on a sample $(\vx^*_c,y^*_c)$ from their dataset $(\mathcal{X}_c, \mathcal{Y}_c)$.
+The updates are sent back to the server and aggregated.
+While in \cref{sec:eval} we experiment with both FedSGD \cite{fedsgd} and FedAvg \cite{konevcny2016federated} client updates, throughout the text we assume that clients use FedSGD updates: